dianec26/a2ed0f6138ae9c26927ed247300a0ce53787796d1d75de09ce5e1e3edf95e367_UITF_BUY_CLASSIFIER/README.md

 - models/: Holds all saved model files, including experiment outputs and the preprocessing scaler, to ensure reproducibility.
 - reports/: Includes visualizations, evaluation metrics, and summaries generated after model training.
 - src/: Contains all source code such as scripts for data processing, feature engineering, training, and evaluation.

+**containerized, orchestrated workflow**
+- airflow/dags/: Isolating DAGs in airflow/dags/ ensures modularity, allowing independent testing of workflow tasks without affecting the core ML code.
+This separation enables:
+- deploy/docker/: Centralizes all containerization assets
+- airflow/logs/: Accounts for operational monitorng such that we can the different dogs of the DAGs, where it failed and succeed.

 ## Environment Setups: